+Lack of commas before conjunctions: Very rarely are there proper commas before typical conjunctions like “but”, “and”, and “though.”
+Instead, the comma tends to be moved to the beginning of a parenthetical phrase (e.g., “He was typing but, after some reflection, decided to stop”) after the conjunction.
+Even when there’s a parenthetical phrase involved, the comma remains in front of the conjunction (e.g., “He was typing, but after some reflection, decided to stop”).

+Using “…” instead of “-“ for when someone’s speech is interrupted by another person. “…” is for when they trail off on their own, their voice stopping at an unnatural point in the sentence. “-“ is when someone cuts them off.
+I’ve corrected most of them.

 Chapter Thirteen

 HE tightened up immediately.
-She could feel tension run through him like electricity bunching up muscles and setting them rippling under the skin.
+She could feel tension run through him like electricity, bunching up muscles before setting them rippling under the skin.

-She had hoped one taste would end the craving but, unfortunately, the opposite happened.
+She had hoped one taste would end the craving, but unfortunately, the opposite happened.
 One kiss and she was an addict.
 She wanted, needed, more.

-Baphrem turned his head then and those incredible eyes focused on her mouth.
+Baphrem turned his head and those incredible eyes focused on her mouth.
 They were warm now.
 The pale blue had gone hazy with heat and longing.
 Under the weight of his stare, Olivia turned her head towards his.

 “Baphrem…”